Backstage (2021 film)

 Backstage is a 2021 musical drama film directed by Guntur Soeharjanto, from a screenplay written by Vera Varidia, Robert Ronny, Monty Tiwa, and Titien Wattimena.
-It stars real life sisters Vanesha Prescilla and Sissy Priscillia.
+It stars real-life sisters Vanesha Prescilla and Sissy Priscillia.

-It had its world premiere at the 16th Jogja-NETPAC Asian Film Festival on 29 November 2021.
-It was released theatrically in Indonesia on 30 December 2021.
-It received Citra Award and Maya Award for Best Theme Song for "Melangkah".
+It had its world premiere at the 16th Jogja-NETPAC Asian Film Festival on 29 November 2021, and was released theatrically in Indonesia on 30 December 2021.
+This film received Citra Award and Maya Award for Best Theme Song for "Melangkah".

 Premise

 Elsa, who dreams of becoming a popular star, lipsyncs to the voice of her older sister, Sandra.
 Elsa achieves overnight fame and meets her idol, Michael Nara.
 They fall in love, and Sandra begins to feel like she is losing her sister.